hanwenzhang123/fullstack-note/01-note/README.md

   console.log(obj[key])
 }
 ```

+#### "use strict" Mode
+It gives you less tolerate to errors, put on top of your program

 #### Error
 - `ReferenceError` occurs when you try to use a variable that doesn't exist at all.